 Trailhead to Escarpment Trail

 After the bridge, you will cross a feeder stream on rocks.
-This section can be tricky during periods of high water and during the winter this section of trail can be icy.
-Soon after the stream crossing, the trail will begin to climb above the stream which it meets again at about .3 miles.
+This section can be tricky during periods of high water, and during the winter, this section of the trail can be icy.
+Soon after the stream crossing, the trail will begin to climb above the stream, which it meets again at about .3 miles.
 You will be walking in the cool shade of Hemlocks up to this point.

-Crossing the stream the trail will continue to climb and the forest composition changes to deciduous hardwoods.
-The climb is moderate to easy as you will reach the blue-blazed Escarpment Trail at 1.0 mile.
-When the leaves are down you can get views of the Blackhead Range, Burnt Knob and Acra Point from the.
+Crossing the stream, the trail will continue to climb, and the forest composition changes to deciduous hardwoods.
+The climb is moderate to easy as you will reach the blue-blazed Escarpment Trail at 1.0 miles.
+When the leaves are down, you can view the Blackhead Range, Burnt Knob, and Acra Point from the col.

 Col over Acra Point to Batavia Kill Col

 This section of trail will take you over Acra Point.
-The wide col and trail junction is a good place to take a quick break.
-Heading south on the Escarpment Trail you will rise out of the col scrambling through some easy rock ledges while entering a spruce forest.
+The broad col and trail junction is an excellent place to take a quick break.
+Heading south on the Escarpment Trail, you will rise out of the col scrambling through some easy rock ledges while entering a spruce forest.

-Once you are high on Arca Point the trail will gently rise up and down with some views to the Hudson River Valley with one good one at 1.90 miles.
-The trail will begin a moderate descent to the col between Acra Point and Blackhead Mountain where you will find the junction with that Batavia Kill Trail reached at 3.65 miles from your start.
+Once you are high on Arca Point, the trail will gently rise up and down with some views to the Hudson River Valley with one good one at 1.90 miles.
+The path will begin a moderate descent to the col between Acra Point and Blackhead Mountain, where you will find the junction with that Batavia Kill Trail reached at 3.65 miles from your start.

 Batavia Kill Col to Trailhead

-Leaving the col you will switch back down the valley along the yellow-blazed Batavia Kill Trail.
-After about .2 miles from the col you will reach two niceand a lean-to.
+Leaving the col, you will switch back down the valley along the yellow-blazed Batavia Kill Trail.
+After about .2 miles from the col, you will reach two nice designated campsites and a lean-to.

-There is generally plentiful water in the area as you now have again reached the Batavia Kill which you will have at your side for the rest of the hike.
+There is generally plentiful water in the area as you have again reached the Batavia Kill, which you will have at your side for the rest of the hike.

 On an easy grade, the trail winds down the valley toward the Junction with the Black Dome Trail.
-Before the junction, you’ll need to do a stream crossing that can be tricky at times of high water.
+Before the junction, you’ll need to do a stream crossing with the aid of a high-water bridge.
 You will reach the junction at 4.55 miles from the start.

-Now heading right on the red marked Black Dome Trail you will be .5 miles from the parking area.
-Hiking along this section of trail you soon reach one of two footbridges.
-Before approaching the second bridge look down to your left and you’ll get a view of an old dam which was used for logging operations in the 1800’s.
+Now heading right on the red marked Black Dome Trail, you will be .5 miles from the parking area.
+Hiking along this section of trail, you soon reach one of two footbridges.
+Before approaching the second bridge, look down to your left, and you’ll get a view of an old dam that mills used for logging operations in the 1800s.

-After you cross the second bridge you will easily drop down to the trailhead and reach the end of the Acra Point Loop hike.
+After you cross the second bridge, you will easily drop down to the trailhead and reach the Acra Point Loop hike’s end.